hmahdiany/ranger/README.md

 # Ranger project

 Ranger project makes migration easier from one Kubernetes cluster to another one.
-It is useful to create a dump from all manifests which has been applied in all user defined namespaces orother cluster wide objects.
+It is useful to create a dump from all manifests which has been applied in all user defined namespaces.
 All dumps will be saved in `dump` directory.

 ## How to use
 Ranger supports some options to create dump files based on user input arguments.
 Here are available cli options: